Aibeceles/GraphicZero/README.txt

-The GraphHack folder contains the following:
+The GraphicZero folder contains the following:

 ProjectIntroductionVideo